Ford Escort WRC

-Ford Escort WRC is a rally vehicle based on the Ford Escort RS Cosworth with World Rally Car homologation.
+Ford Escort WRC is a rally car based on the Ford Escort RS Cosworth with World Rally Car homologation.
 It was built by M-Sport to compete in the World Rally Championship for the Ford World Rally Team.
 It replaced the group A version that the brand had used since 1993 and was later replaced by the Ford Focus WRC in 1999.

+Background

+When the World Rally Car regulation was announced in 1996, Ford had no suitable cars, as the production of the Escort Cosworth discontinued during that year, while the upcoming Ford Focus was still in its early design phase.

+Ford Motorsport eventually decided to compete in the 1997 (and 1998) WRC seasons with the Escort adapted to the World Rally Car regulations.
+In late 1996 M-Sport were awarded the contract to run the Ford World Rally Team, leaving Ford's Boreham base as the research and development centre.

+The car was presented at the end of the 1996 Rally Catalunya.

 Competition history

 1997

-The car was presented at the end of the 1996 Rally de Catalunya, the last race of the Group A cars, but unlike the rival Subaru Impreza, the Escort is almost a Group A further evolved according to the specific technical regulations of the World Rally Car.

 The car made its debut at the 1997 Monte Carlo Rally, with the two factory drivers Carlos Sainz and Armin Schwarz.
-Sainz immediately wins a good second place behind Piero Liatti, a result that the Spaniard will repeat also in Sweden.
-At the Safari Rally Sainz retired due to a mechanical problem while Schwarz finished fourth, the German then finished 3rd in Portugal with Sainz again out of the race.
+Sainz immediately wins a good second place behind Piero Liatti, a result that the Spaniard repeated in Sweden.
+Sainz retired at the Safari Rally due to a mechanical problem while Schwarz finished fourth, the German then finished 3rd in Portugal with Sainz again out of the race.
 In Spain both Escorts do not score points but Sainz hits the second position in Corsica.

-From the next race, the Rally of Argentina, Ford replaces Armin Schwarz with the expert Juha Kankkunen, who obtained good results from the beginning, in Greece at the Acropolis Rally Ford made a double with Sainz first in front of Kankkunen; in New Zealand they finish in the same order 2nd and 3rd and in the New Zealand round the Escort WRC is updated and thanks to the FIA homologation of 1 July 1997 it is equipped with a more modern and performing six-speed X-Trac sequential gearbox instead of the "H" linkage as well as numerous other evolutions on suspensions, electronic systems and electronic differential control.
-Subsequently Kankkunen finished second in Finland, and then at the Rally of Indonesia Ford made a double again with Sainz 1st and Kankkunen 2nd; will be Escort Wrc's last worldwide win.
+From the next rally in Argentina Ford replaced Schwarz with the four-time World Champion Juha Kankkunen, who obtained good results from the beginning, in Greece at the Acropolis Rally Ford made a double with Sainz first in front of Kankkunen; in New Zealand they finish in the same order 2nd and 3rd and in the New Zealand round the Escort WRC is updated and thanks to the FIA homologation of 1 July 1997 it is equipped with a more modern and performing six-speed X-Trac sequential gearbox instead of the "H" linkage as well as numerous other evolutions on suspensions, electronic systems and electronic differential control.
+Subsequently, Kankkunen finished second in Finland, and then at the Rally of Indonesia Ford made a double again with Sainz 1st and Kankkunen 2nd; will be Escort Wrc's last worldwide win.